Library users with valid UT Austin ID cards, TexShare cards or Tarlton Guest Borrower cards may borrow circulating materials from the Library.

 Loan periods for circulating materials vary based on the type of material and the borrower's status, as follows:

-A Tarlton Guest Borrower Card entitles patrons to borrow materials from the Tarlton Law Library only.
+A Tarlton Guest Borrower Card entitles patrons to borrow print materials from the Tarlton Law Library only.
 The Library has no reciprocal arrangements with other libraries on campus.
+Please note that a guest borrower card does not entitle the holder to offsite database access.

 To apply for a guest borrower card, complete a Patron Information Sheet and present a state-issued photo ID and the annual fee (cash or check) to the Circulation Desk between 8 a.m. and 5 p.m.
 Monday through Friday.